11 NEW Jobs added to the PPC Hero Job Board

 The ad and landing page experience that is ultimately served to a searcher is structured within your ad groups.
 The goal is to create a structure where campaigns, ad groups, keywords and ads all relevant to each other within your structure.

-The AdWords system issues a keyword level Quality Score to each of your keywords (calculated according to your exact matches) and click-through rate is one of the biggest players in the calculation.
+The Google Ads system issues a keyword-level Quality Score to each of your keywords (calculated according to your exact matches) and click-through rate is one of the biggest players in the calculation.
 A high Quality Score ultimately helps you achieve a higher position on the page and lower overall cost per clicks, which means your budget can stretch a bit further for the same amount of clicks.

-You have 170 visible characters (headline, description, and URL path) to encourage a user click on your ad.
+You have 300 potentially visible characters (3 headlines, 2 descriptions, and URL path) to encourage a user click on your ad.

 Character Limits